2012 VP113

-' is a trans-Neptunian object (TNO) orbiting the Sun on an extremely wide elliptical orbit.
+' is a trans-Neptunian object (TNO) orbiting the Sun on an extremely distant and markedly elliptical orbit.
 It is classified as a sednoid because its orbit never comes closer than 80.5 AU from the Sun, which is far enough away from the giant planets that their gravitational influence cannot affect the object's orbit noticeably.
-It was discovered on 5 November 2012 at Cerro Tololo Inter-American Observatory in Chile, by American astronomers Scott Sheppard and Chad Trujillo, who nicknamed the object "Biden" because of its "VP" abbreviation.
+It was discovered on 5 November 2012 at Cerro Tololo Inter-American Observatory in Chile, by American astronomers Scott Sheppard and Chad Trujillo, who nicknamed the object "Biden" after the "VP" in its designation.
 The discovery was announced on 26 March 2014.
-The object's diameter has not been measured, but its brightness suggests it is around 450 km in diameter. has a reddish color similar to many other TNOs.
+The object's size has not been measured, but its brightness suggests that it is around 450 km in diameter. has a reddish color similar to many other TNOs.

 has not yet been imaged by high-resolution telescopes, so it has no known moons.
 The Hubble Space Telescope is planned to image in 2026, which should determine if it has significantly sized moons.